origin1tech/stukko/README.md

 options configuration are explained below.
 Assets are generally output to /web/public followed by the extension name of the file.
 For example mixins that are javascript will be output to /web/public/js.

-+ **clean** + when true cleans your public directory before building the application, typically in /web/public.
++ **clean** when true cleans your public directory before building the application, typically in /web/public.

-+ **watch** + when true your /web/assets directory is watched live for changed and will re+process or re+build your application when a change is detected.
++ **watch** when true your /web/assets directory is watched live for changed and will re+process or re+build your application when a change is detected.
 NOTE files that are added or deleted currently do not get built.
 You'll need to manually restart for those instances.
 Additionally we've decided not to link assets that are newly created.
         You'll need to reload your project manually.
 There are sound reasons not to do this.
 We may revisit this in the future.

-+ **backup** + when true you will notice the /web/public directory is backed up prior to building and will be located in /.backup.

-+ **link** + see below
++ **link** see below

-+ **mixin** + Concatenates all files and files within sub folders to a single file by the name you define in the concat property.
++ **mixin** Concatenates all files and files within sub folders to a single file by the name you define in the concat property.
 This is good for common things, utilities and the like that don't need to be in separate directories.

-+ **minify** + This folder when output maintains the defined file structure when output to /web/public/js or /web/public/css respectively.
++ **minify** This folder when output maintains the defined file structure when output to /web/public/js or /web/public/css respectively.
 NOTE that when in development mode these files will merely be copied to the output location.
          This is because debugging unminified files makes more sense when developing.
 When you run your project in "production" mode these files will be automatically minified as you'd expect.

-+ **preprocess** + Processes less and sass files.
++ **preprocess** Processes less and sass files.
 Only the root files are processessed.
 All dependency files should be imported into your root theme file.

-+ **framework** + This defines how to watch/build your client+side frameworks such as AngularJS, Backbone, Ember and the like. all files in this directory will be concatenated into a single file by the name you define in the concat property.
++ **framework** This defines how to watch/build your client+side frameworks such as AngularJS, Backbone, Ember and the like. all files in this directory will be concatenated into a single file by the name you define in the concat property.